We have built a new environment with a free interface to create, maintain and enrich, or export available open book metadata.

 Our approach to bridge those data gaps is therefore threefold:

-- First, data is uploaded and relevant elements for the purpose of indexing are stored in the database to keep the records viable in their original format; alternatively, records can be created by direct/manual input via the interface.
+- First, data is uploaded via Crossref or DataCite DOI or ONIX and relevant elements for the purpose of indexing are stored in the database.
+For best results and a richer start set of metadata, Crossref queried records can be updated with ONIX (e.g. for cover images).
+Alternatively, records can be created by direct/manual input via the interface.

 - For example, a source ONIX record could be uploaded, enriched with detailed affiliation data, incl. also ORCID IDs, FundRef IDs, DOIs, translated titles or abstract information, keywords, etc.

-- Lastly, enhanced records can be outputted as BITS XML to be sent to other databases or to CR to make the freely available metadata set richer.
+- Lastly, enhanced records can be outputted as BITS XML to be sent to other databases or to Crossref to make the freely available metadata set richer.

 - DOI (Digital Object Identifier)